 Not only does it add a delight factor to your guests’ stays but it also helps you save on energy bills.
 If you are keen to take guest room automation a go, discover the best vendors here.

-6. Upselling software
+6. Hotel upsell software

 Upselling software also plays a significant role in boosting the guest experience while helping your TRevPAR grow.
 Upselling software like Oaky makes it possible to personalise upselling deals, segment your guests and send out only relevant deals to your guests at pre-set dates and times automatically.
-The extensive Deal library of the pre-defined deals makes it simple to kick off with upselling and roll out upsells across all your hotels in the chain.
+The extensive Deal library of pre-defined deals makes it simple to kick off with upselling and roll out upsells across all your hotels in the chain.

 See Oaky in action